Naveenbharathi15/Naveenbharathi15/README.md

 - 👋 Hi, I’m @Naveenbharathi15
-- 👀 I’m interested in ...Full Stack web Development
+- 👀 I’m interested in ...DSA, Front-End and Back-End web development, Software Development
 - 🌱 I’m currently learning ...Java, DSA, FS Development
 - 💞️ I’m looking to collaborate on ...I am a noob I will update it soon.
 - 📫 How to reach me ...naveenbharathic@gmail.com